jokob-sk/NetAlertX/README.md

       same IP

 ### Events & Alerts config
-  - **Scan Cycle**: Select the scan cycle: 0, 1', 15'.
-Some devices do not respond to all ARP packets, for this cases is better to use a 15' cycle.
+  - **Scan Cycle**: Select the scan cycle: 0, 1', 15'
+    - Some devices do not respond to all ARP packets, for this cases is better to use a 15' cycle.
-      ***For apple devices I recommend using 15' cycle***
+    - **For Apple devices I recommend using 15' cycle**
   - **Alert All Events**: Send a notification in each event (connection, disconnection, IP Changed, ...)
-  - **Alert Down**: Send a notification when the device is down *(userful with "always connected" devices: Router, AP, Camera, Alexa, ...)*
+  - **Alert Down**: Send a notification when the device is down
+    - *(Userful with "always connected" devices: Router, AP, Camera, Alexa, ...)*
   - **Skip repeated notifications during**: Do not send more than one notification to this device for X hours
-      *(useful to avoid notification saturation on devices that frequently connects and disconnects)
+    - *(Useful to avoid notification saturation on devices that frequently connects and disconnects)*

 ## Other useful info